horacehoff/spock/README.md

 ## Imports
 You can import functions from other `.spock` files by using the `import` keyword like shown below.
-Please that imports are directly replaced by the file's content, as such error messages will not be able to specify which file the error comes from.
+Please note that import statements are directly replaced by the file's contents, and as such error messages will not be able to specify which file the error comes from.
 - `otherfile.spock`:
 ```
 func demo() {